 Software is changing every business and industry by allowing complex problems to be solved quickly and is the glue that binds every system, automobile, airplane, computer, website or mobile application.
 Because of this, computer scientists are one of the most sought-after graduates today and serve a wide variety of roles in almost every business.
 Our computer science graduates will have in depth training in all aspects of computer science and will be prepared to pursue their careers in a wide variety of areas.

 The global demand for software engineers continues to accelerate at a rapid pace as web and mobile applications for consumer and enterprise applications evolve and grow in complexity.
 OSU-Cascades' computer science degree will help companies place talented graduates and grow the technology base throughout the region.

-OSU-Cascades computer science major with applied computer science option, web and mobile web software development in Bend is a program of Oregon State University's School of Electrical Engineering and Computer Science within the College of Engineering.
+OSU-Cascades computer science major with applied option web and mobile software development in Bend is a program of Oregon State University's School of Electrical Engineering and Computer Science within the College of Engineering.

-The computer science program with the applied computer science option, web and mobile web software development was designed in Bend with input from leading software developers in Oregon and Silicon Valley.
+The computer science program with applied option web and mobile software development was designed in Bend with input from leading software developers in Oregon and Silicon Valley.
 OSU computer science students in Corvallis can transfer to OSU-Cascades and complete the upper level CS courses in Bend.

 OSU-Cascades is working with the Multiple Engineering Cooperative Program (MECOP) so that students of CS program can access the competitive internship program.

 The program also offers a minor in computer science.